VOHeroes Affiliate Partner Back Office

 Can I promote the VOHeroes launch on Pinterest?

 Yes.
 David uses Pinterest for what he calls “microphone p0rn” images.
 He’s a huge fan of certain mics, and loves the vintage look of antiques.
 And that becomes a springboard to talk about VO.

 Create a board for the launch, and keep your followers posted on how the free lessons progress.

 Can I promote the VOHeroes launch on other social networks?

 If they allow it, please do.
-Just be sure not to spam boards and groups, and stay within all terms of service listings.
+Just be sure not to spam boards, discussions, threads or groups, and stay within all terms of service requirements.

 Can I purchase advertising on social media to promote the VOHeroes launch?

 You can, but you do so out of your own pocket, and we need to review and approve any ads you want to run.